-Introduced at a regular m eeting of the Council of Columbus, Georgia held on the

-day of, 2014; introduced a second time at a regular meeting of said

-Council held on the day of, 2014 and adopted at said meeting by

-the affirmative vote of members of said Council.
+Introduced at a regular meeting of the Council of Columbus, Georgia held on the 28th day of February, 2017; introduced a second time at a regular meeting of said Council held on the day of , 2017 and adopted at said meeting by the affirmative vote of members of said Council.

 Councilor Allen voting

 Councilor Baker voting

 Councilor Barnes voting

+Councilor Garrett voting

 Councilor Davis voting

 Councilor Henderson voting

 Councilor Huff voting

-Councilor McDaniel voting

 Councilor Pugh voting

 Councilor Thomas voting

 Councilor Woodson voting

-Tiny B. Washington Teresa Tomlinson

-Clerk of Council Mayor
+Tiny B. Washington Clerk of Council